MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 > [!div class="mx-imgBorder"]
 > ![Power Apps Studio.](media/canvas-studio.png "Power Apps Studio")

+## Use Power Fx to customize AI models in Power apps (preview)

+The easiest, most versatile way you can build expressions for AI Builder models in Power Apps is with [Power Fx](/power-platform/power-fx/overview).
+This is the low-code expression language that works much like Excel.
+Power Fx in Power Apps supports all prebuilt and custom AI models.
+It also supports models built on the Microsoft Azure Machine Learning platform.

+To learn more, go to [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).

 ## Property name changes in AI Builder components for canvas apps